 AANA Health and Wellness strives for a well association, which is defined as one whose members display a positive state of the mind, body, and spirit reflecting a balance of effective adaptation, resilience, and coping mechanisms in personal and professional environments that enhance quality of life.

 In 1983 the AANA Ad Hoc Committee on Chemical Dependency was appointed, which grew and expanded to today's Peer Assistance Advisors Committee.
-In 2004 the AANA Wellness Program began with the objectives of developing and implementing functional strategies encompassing health promotion and the elements of wellness, balance, and self-care.
-Working together on key issues of education for the prevention of occupational risk of substance misuse and addressing the importance of personal health lifestyles for anesthesia professionals, the two groups collaborate as AANA Health and Wellness.
+In 2004 the AANA Wellness Program (now known as the AANA Health and Wellness Program) began with the objectives of developing and implementing functional strategies encompassing health promotion and the elements of wellness, balance, and self-care.
+Working together on key issues of education for the prevention of occupational risk of SUD and addressing the importance of personal health lifestyles for anesthesia professionals, the two groups collaborate as AANA Health and Wellness.